isabella232/win32-pr.es-es/desktop-src/DevNotes/installcomponentw.md

 ---
 # <a name="installcomponentw-function"></a>Función InstallComponentW

-Instala un paquete de excepción.
+Instala un paquete de excepciones.

 ## <a name="syntax"></a>Sintaxis